aufau/SaberMod/README.rst

 motd
   Show server Message of the Day.

+nextspecmode/prevspecmode
+  Cycle through spectator modes when following another player.
+Currently available modes are:
+  1. Follow another player from his POV. (default)
+  2. You can freely control camera angles and range.

 players [?|team]
   List players connected to server with some additional info.
 Optionally limit to members of `team`.